 Hidden in and amongst the lush greenery on the edge of Armley Park, adjacent to the railway and river is 161 Victorian steps that lead up to the eastern edge of Armley Park.
-People have been stomping up these steps and through the iconic arch (halfway up) for over 100 years.
+People have been stomping up these steps for over 100 years.

 Things have moved on a lot since the days of Victorian frolicking.
 Now people of all shapes, sizes and fitness levels come to conquer these, because there’s lots of good reasons why you should…

 Wanting to find your way to the start of the route?
 Here is a link for a Google Maps Directions page.